astro/microvm.nix/doc/src/faq.md

 microvm#build-microvm`](https://github.com/astro/microvm.nix/blob/main/pkgs/build-microvm.nix)
 script that you will need to customize to fit your deployment scenario.

-## How do I deploy imperatively from Continuous Integration?
+## How can I deploy imperatively from Continuous Integration?

 Do this by integrating into your automation what the `microvm` command does.